Article

 By Brian Fanelli

-Spend a long weekend exploring northern Minnesota’s scenic Iron Range with a lodge-to-lodge tour on the Mesabi Trail.
-Built through the heart of the Iron Range, the 120-mile trail is defined by its scenic views of excavated earth and the manmade mountains you’ll cycle across.
+Built through the heart of the Iron Range, the 120-mile Mesabi Trail is defined by its scenic views of excavated earth and the manmade mountains you’ll cycle across.

 Speaking of mountains, the Mesabi Trail is a dream come true for cyclists who are inclined toward inclines.
 The trail is full of short, rolling hills that climb and descend the steep ridges of the region’s iconic mining pits, delivering incredible Iron Range vistas at the top of every climb.